Gospel Book: Western use

+Roman Catholicism

 In current Roman Catholic usage, the Book of the Gospels or Evangeliary contains the full text of the passages from all four gospels that the deacon or priest is to read or chant at Mass in the course of the liturgical year.
 However, use of the Book of the Gospels is not mandatory, and the gospel readings are also included in the standard Lectionary.

-The Book of the Gospels, if used, is brought to the altar in the entrance procession, while the Lectionary may not.
+The Book of the Gospels, if used, is brought to the altar in the entrance procession, while the Lectionary may not be.
 When carried in procession, the Book of the Gospels is held slightly elevated, though not over the head.
 It is particularly proper for the deacon to carry the Book of the Gospels in procession, as the reading of the gospel is his particular province.
 When there is no deacon, the Book may be carried by a lector.
 Upon reaching the altar, the deacon or lector bows in veneration of the altar, then places the Book upon the altar, where it remains until the Alleluia.

 During the singing of the Alleluia, the deacon (who before proclaiming the gospel receives the presiding priest's blessing), or in his absence, a priest, removes the Book from the altar and processes with it to the ambo.
 If incense is used, the Book of the Gospels is censed by the deacon before the reading or chanting.
 An altar server or acolyte will swing the censer slowly during the reading or chanting.
 The Book of the Gospels remains on the ambo until the Mass concludes, unless it is taken to a bishop to be kissed, after which it may be placed on the credence table or another appropriate and dignified place.

-Episcopal Church in America
+Lutheranism

+In the Lutheran Churches, the Book of the Gospels is "carried in procession".

+Anglicanism

-In the Episcopal Church in the United States of America the practice of using a Gospel Book was recovered with the 1979 Book of Common Prayer, which suggests that the lessons and gospel "be read from a book or books of appropriate size and dignity".
+In the Episcopal Church in the United States, the practice of using a Gospel Book was recovered with the 1979 Book of Common Prayer, which suggests that the lessons and gospel "be read from a book or books of appropriate size and dignity".